Catskill909/radio/README.md

 - Custom descriptions

 ### 📅 Advanced Scheduling
-- **Drag-and-drop scheduler** with visual calendar interface
+- **Click-to-add scheduling** with a simple visual calendar (no drag-and-drop)
-- **Recurring shows** - Automatically generate weekly slots
+- **Recurring shows** – Automatically generate weekly slots
 - Week and day views
 - Visual indicators for recurring shows
-- Click events to edit shows directly from calendar
+- Click events to create and edit shows directly from the calendar

 ### 🎬 Automated Recording
 - **Toggle recording** on/off per show